suzen1/Sidcup-Family-Golf/README.md

 # Sidcup Family Golf
-It is my IBM project on internship
+it was my animation web site